yugabyte/yugabyte-db/docs/content/latest/deploy/checklist.md

 - YugabyteDB works on a variety of operating systems.
 For production workloads, the recommended operating systems are CentOS 7.x and RHEL 7.x.
 - Set the appropriate [system limits using `ulimit`](../manual-deployment/system-config/#ulimits) on each node running a YugabyteDB server.
-- Use [ntp](../manual-deployment/system-config/#ntp) to synchronize time among the machines.
+- Use [ntp or chrony](../manual-deployment/system-config/#ntp) to synchronize time among the machines.

 ## Replication